asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: asQ library

 \subsection{asQ components}

-Now we have seen an example of the basic usage of asQ, we give a more detailed description of each component of the library, with reference to which mathematical objects described in Section \ref{sec:methods} they represent.
+Now we have seen an example of the basic usage of asQ, we give a more detailed description of each component of the library, with reference to which mathematical objects described in Sect. \ref{sec:methods} they represent.
 First the components of the all-at-once system are described, then a variety of Python type PETSc preconditioners for both the all-at-once system and the blocks, then the submodule responsible for the complex-valued block solves in the circulant preconditioner.
-There are a number of other components implemented in asQ, but these are not required for the numerical examples later so are omited here.
+There are a number of other components implemented in asQ, but these are not required for the numerical examples later so are omited here (see Appendix \ref{app:other-asq} for a description of some of these components).